-A few bottle cages have multiple mounting holes to allow their height to be adjusted, including the Arundel Mandibles (which are available in carbon: Wiggle, Amazon or plastic: Wiggle).
-If larger bottles will fit, but the problem is getting them in and out of the cages then a solution is to use a side-entry bottle cage, my preferred model being the Elite Cannibal (Wiggle, Amazon) but there are many others.
+A few bottle cages have multiple mounting holes to allow their height to be adjusted, including the Arundel Mandible (which are available in carbon: Amazon or plastic: Amazon).
+If larger bottles will fit, but the problem is getting them in and out of the cages then a solution is to use a side-entry bottle cage, my preferred model being the Elite Cannibal (Amazon) but there are many others.

 On my relatively small bike frame (52cm), I find that a bikepacking-style frame bag that goes under the full length of the top tube doesn’t use the limited space that I have very well.
 I therefore prefer bags that fill the front two-thirds of the frame’s main triangle, leaving only the rear section free for one large bottle placed vertically (see the next page on Bags).

 Water bottles don’t have to be placed inside the front triangle of the frame.
 Alternative locations include under the down-tube (just in front of the bottom bracket), behind the saddle (when not using a large seatpost-mounted bag), between the aerobars (or somewhere else near the handlebars), or a hydration bladder can be put inside a frame bag or small backpack.

 There are many adapters available that allow you to add bottle cages under the down-tube or on any other tube that doesn’t have bosses, many of which are shown in this bikepacking.com article and on this website.
-I’ve been happy with some Zefal Gizmos (Amazon) and the Elite VIP (Amazon), but my preferred option is one that I found at Decathlon, the APB 300 (shown on the right).
+My favorite models are the Elite VIP (Amazon) and Decathlon APB 300 (shown on the right).